Ashishkr05/Voice-communication-app/README.md

 ## Installation and Running

 To start the frontend, run `npm start`.
-For the backend, execute the appropriate GoLang run command.
+For the backend, execute the appropriate GoLang run `go run main.go`.

 ## Design Choices